rsdoiel/antenna/archives/2025/going_electric_2025.31.md

 ---

-## Is this Hyundai IONIQ the safest affordable EV you can buy?
+## Is this Hyundai IONIQ the safest affordable EV you can buy? (in the US)

 date: 2025-08-03, from: Electrek Feed